Skip to main content

 The Spring Research Conference, held virtually this year, is an interdisciplinary conference “focused on celebrating research efforts, sharing research findings, disseminating best practices, enhancing collaborations, and mentoring the upcoming generation of clinical and translational researchers.”
 It will offer a wide array of events and activities over two days, April 7th and 8th, that will bring together scholars and community leaders from varied backgrounds and fields to advance the progress of clinical research.

-A Keynote Panel, with renowned author John M. Barry whose widely recognized works offer
+A Keynote Panel, with renowned author John M

 Greetings All!